 I expect you’ll end up wanting to use it for longer, but the option is there to just get all this information for the handsome sum of $7 (£5.34 in real money) if you dedicate a week to it.

 And whilst I’m not getting paid anything to say this, I’d highly recommend it.
 And if you want to follow the tips and advice in the rest of this post, you’ll need access to it.

 If you’d prefer to go the free route, here are a few excellent posts that show you how to do that without paid tools:

 Finding Keywords and Topics Using Ahrefs

-Ahrefs has a number of fantastic ways of finding good target keywords that you can then incorporate into your site structure and content.
+Ahrefs has a number of fantastic ways of finding good target keywords for travel that you can then incorporate into your site structure and content.

 The Keywords Explorer Tool.

-This allows you to put in ‘seed’ words and surfaces all the top phrases which include those words.
-My favourite approach with this is to use the most pared back set of words to start with, then filter on the ‘Having same terms’ report.
+This allows you to put in ‘seed’ words and surfaces all the top searched travel keywords that include those words.
+My favourite approach with this is to use the most pared-back set of words to start with, then filter on the ‘Having same terms’ report.